MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 -  Edit or create a new OneDrive profile (Platform - "Windows 10 and later", Profile type - "Settings Catalog").

 -  If creating a new profile, provide a name for the profile and go to the Configuration settings tab.
-If editing a profile, you will by default go direct to the Configuration settings tab.
+If editing a profile, you will by default go directly to the Configuration settings tab.

 -  Click on "Add setting" and the Settings picker will be displayed on the right side of the UI.